 Adults and children should wear:

-Visit http://www.bt.cdc.gov/disasters/winter/guide.asp#outdoor for further information on cold weather safety.
+Visit the CDC's Winter Weather page for further information on cold weather safety.

-For those in our community experiencing winter weather and winter driving for the first time, the following websites may also be helpful and interesting to you:
+For those in our community experiencing winter weather and winter driving for the first time, the following links may also be helpful and interesting: